BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. CSS Hygiene
-2. Templates Hygiene - Decouple start page from question templates
+1. Templates Hygiene - Decouple start page from question templates
-3. Remove duplicate progress bars
+2. Remove duplicate progress bars
-4. Investigate possibility of removing duplicate lie detector images
+3. Investigate possibility of removing duplicate lie detector images
-5. Fix desktop question card logo visibility
+4. Fix desktop question card logo visibility
-6. Implement lie detector
+5. Implement lie detector
-7. Results Page
+6. Results Page

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.